What is bowel cancer?

 What will my GP do now if I have bowel cancer?

-Your GP may give you advice about treatment options and next steps.
+Your GPGeneral Practitioner may give you advice about treatment options and next steps.
 They may also give you information about bowel cancer so you can learn more about it.
 If you need to see a specialist, your GP can help arrange this.
 Treatment depends on where the cancer is, what stage it is, how big it is and if it has spread.
 There are a few treatment options for bowel cancer.
 Surgery, chemotherapy and radiation therapy are the most common treatments.
 You may need more than one treatment.

 What will my GP do in the future to support me?